wdecoster/ECHO-pipeline/README.md

 The RepeatMasker (RM) outputs were filtered to retain only bona fide TEs and uncertain classifications (entries containing “?”) were removed from the panel.

-ECHO provides:
+ECHO can be configured to use different TE catalogs depending on the user's choice:
+- class-specific catalogs for **DNA transposons, RC/Helitrons, LINEs, SINEs, LTR retrotransposons, and SVAs**, based on the RM classification.
 - a **genome-wide TE catalog** covering all annotated TEs,
-- class-specific catalogs for **DNA transposons, RC/Helitrons, LINEs, SINEs, LTR retrotransposons, and SVAs**, based on the RM classification.

 In addition, we provide the file `reref.ont.human.fa`, a FASTA reference used by the TLDR tool to annotate the most relevant TE families in the human genome.